A Case Study of a Centrifugal Monoblock Pump Failing Due to Damaged Bearing: Analyzing the Factors and Possible Solutions

 - Pump Fan: After observing the tripping, our engineer tried to spin the shaft (motor fan) using his screw driver.
 Here, the fan was jammed (not able to rotate freely).

 Note: Such a problem can arise if water enters the winding.
 But to confirm if the problem was with the winding or somewhere else, the pump had to be opened.
 So, our service engineer decided to send the pump to the nearest service station for further investigation.

 At our service station, our technicians checked the winding with the help of a megger meter.
 Luckily, there was no problem with the winding, but the water had damaged the bearing and that could be possible reason for the tripping.

-Note: It is possible that the client was smart enough to refrain from starting the pump as soon as he noticed the problem.
-This greatly reduced the risk of additional damages.
+Note: The client avoided starting the pump as soon as the problem is noticed.
+This greatly reduced the risk of additional damage.

 Our technicians replaced the bearing and dried the winding.
 Later they refitted the motor and checked if the shaft (fan) was spinning freely.
 After confirming it, our technicians then fitted the pump with necessary fittings to check it.
 This time it was working fine.

 As the problems were resolved, our engineer took back the pump to the client’s site and refitted it again.